 Knowledge is consolidated through both an industry or research-focused dissertation, and through an international field course.

-The MSc degree requires two semesters of full-time (or four semesters part-time) coursework equivalent to a total of eight taught modules.
+The MSc degree requires two semesters of full-time (or four semesters part-time) coursework equivalent to a total of eight taught modules, and includes over 20 days in the field.
 The assessment for the taught modules is based on coursework and written examinations.